degnome/simpleapp_2tier-1/Readme.md

 - Web Tier  (DotNet Core MVC Website)
 - DB Tier   (SQL Datatbase with a single table)

-## Instructions to run locally on a Developer Workstation
+## Instructions to run locally on a Developer Workstation as code.

 __Requirements:__